 - 20 Mile: 9:00AM Start; 8:45AM prerace briefing; 7:30AM check-in

-Both races start and finish at the spectacular Mt.
+Both races start and finish at the Mt.
 St. Helens Science & Learning Center, which serves as our base camp and gateway into the Mt.
 Margaret Backcountry.
-The races are located inside the boundaries of the Mt.
+The races are located inside the Mt.
 St. Helens National Volcanic Monument on the Gifford Pinchot National Forest in Washington State.
-Parking, car camping and use of the Science & Learning Center are included in the race registration fee.

-Google Map directions to Mt.
-St. Helens Science & Learning Center: Seattle and Portland.
-Allow 2 hours drive time from Portland or 3 hours from Seattle.
 The Mt.
-St. Helens Science & Learning Center is located at milepost 43.3 on State Hwy 504 (Spirit Lake Hwy) in Toutle, WA.
+St. Helens Science & Learning Center is located at milepost 43.3 on State Hwy 504 (Spirit Lake Hwy).
+The nearest town is Toutle, WA.